smucclaw/documentation/docs/returning-understand-L4.rst

 If a Government Body... article 8
     THEN for as long as... license will control

 In this case, the THEN subexpression is indented with 4 spaces.
+Indentation is important in L4 and in some other programming languages like Python, just like how clauses and subclausing are important in law.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Types: Categorising Things
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-**In Law**

-There is no explicit concept of a type, but they are present in law.

-"If a Government Body grants to **Acme** a compulsory **license** to sell a Product in a country on terms more favorable than those in this article 8, then for as long as that compulsory license is in effect the terms of that compulsory license will control."

-Acme is a company.
+In our running clause, Acme is a company.
 But there are different types of companies, such as a limited company, a private company, or an unlimited company.
+Beyond companies, there are many different entity types: partnerships, sole proprietors, natural persons, and so on.

 These are different company *types*.

 What we are doing is categorising a thing (a company) into different categories (limited, private, or unlimited).

 You can apply the same reasoning to "license", of which there are many types, like a driving license, or a liquor license.

-**In Programming**

-In the same way, we can categorise things when we program.
+We see that the notion of types does not just include entities, but can apply to attributes and relations and more.

 In L4, you can explicitly declare or define a type with the DECLARE keyword.

-For example, in L4 we'll say something like:
+A type in L4 is declared through the following statement:

 DECLARE Acme IS A Company.

+Notice that the words DECLARE and IS A are fully capitalised because they are keywords that will trigger specific functions in L4's compiler.

 If this type definition is not clear enough for your purpose, we can go into a deeper level of granularity.